-You can’t take great photos or be productive without coffee ☕, in our opinion.
-Although we’re serious about grinding beans and brewing our own coffee at home, we’re equally religious about finding a great cafe when we travel, or while we’re home in NY!
-Our list below will give you a start on finding where to find a delicious beverage and snack while enjoying the city.
+You can’t be productive without coffee, in our opinion.
+Although we’re serious about grinding coffee beans and brewing our own coffee at home, we’re equally excited about finding a great coffee shop.
+Our favorite cafes list below will give you a start on where to find the best coffee and snack while enjoying New York City.

 Undoubtedly the busiest cafe in the Prospect Heights neighborhood, this spot has a name like a subway station but is actually a big space good for meeting a friend, having lunch, grabbing a coffee and sitting outside or getting some work done.
 They also serve beer.
 There are plenty of outlets for charging laptops and phones.
 The WIFI is also very fast.